enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Programs

-Today you might have woken up with a to-do list, which is essentially your program for the day.

-Similarly, we give the computers a to-do list of extremely specific commands, together called a program, to carry out.
+Just like you start your day with a to-do list, we give computers their own to-do lists, known as programs, filled with very specific tasks to complete.

 > 💡 Scroll down to the Learn more section to see a hilarious example of how specific instructions computers need 😆